The Lerch zeta function and the Heisenberg group: Multiplicative Character Decomposition of

-\begin{proof} To prove the theorem it suffices to show that the spaces $\HNd (\chi )$ are mutually orthogonal.
-Lemma~\ref{le41} showed that each $\HNd (\chi )$ carries a representation of $H(\RR )$ with central character $e^{2\pi i N z}$ of multiplicity at least 1, while $\sH_N$ carries such a representation of multiplicity $|N|$.
-Since we have $|N| = \sum_{d/|N|} \phi (d)$ summands on the right side, we conclude that each multiplicity is 1.
-Since the representation on $\sH_N$ is completely reducible, the orthogonal complement $\sH^\perp$ of the right side of \eqn{eq410} carries a representation of $\sH_N$, with central character $e^{2 \pi iN z}$.
-Its multiplicity must be 0, so $\sH^\perp =\{0\}$ and \eqn{eq410} follows.
+\begin{proof} Assume it is known that the spaces $\HNd (\chi )$ are pairwise orthogonal.
+Lemma~\ref{le41} shows that for $N \ne 0$ each $\HNd (\chi )$ carries a representation of $H(\RR )$ with central character $e^{2\pi i N z}$ of multiplicity one.
+Since we have $|N| = \sum_{d \,| \,|N|} \phi (d)$ summands on the right side, and the decomposition is orthogonal we conclude the right side of \eqref{eq410} carries a direct sum of $|N|$ copies of this representation.
+Since it is known that $\sH_N$ equals a representation of multiplicity $|N|$ of this kind and is completely reducible (\cite{CG90}), the equality \eqref{eq410} follows.